Bagoum/danmokou/README.md

 - (Optional) Build the F# project in the `FS` folder targeted at 4.7.2.
 I have provided DLLs so you don't have to do this unless you make changes to the F# code.
   - Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Plugins/Self/Core`
+- To edit behavior scripts, you should use Notepad++ with the `notepadPlusPlus.xml` language definition.
+The language name is "BDSL".
+To update the language definition, copy it directly into `AppData/Roaming/Notepad++/userDefineLangs`.

 # Documentation